Foster Care Licensing Requirements: What You Need to Qualify

 Income.
 Most states do not have a specific income floor for fostering, but you must demonstrate that your household income is sufficient to support your current family without depending on the foster care stipend.
 The stipend is intended to cover the child's needs, not the family's general expenses.
 Stable employment or reliable income is expected.

 Physical and mental health.
 Adults in the home must be in good enough health to care for a child.
 A physician's statement confirming health status is typically required.
-Mental health history is evaluated case-by-case — a past diagnosis or treatment history is not automatically disqualifying, but active, untreated serious mental illness generally is.
+Mental health history is evaluated case-by-case — a past diagnosis or treatment history is not automatically disqualifying, but current health and support needs are assessed under state and agency standards.

 Criminal History: The Most Common Question